As we have seen, pairs provide a primitive “glue” that we can use to

 painter operations that we can do with procedures.
 For example, we can

-abstract the pattern in wave4
+abstract the pattern in wave4 as

-By placing four copies of a corner-split
+By placing four copies of a corner-split appropriately, we obtain a

-, whose application to wave
+pattern called square-limit, whose application to wave and

-is shown in Figure 2.9:
+rogers is shown in Figure 2.9:

 Exercise 2.44: Define the procedure

-each arrange four
+For example, flipped-pairs and square-limit each arrange four

 copies of a painter’s image in a square pattern; they differ only in how they